Postdoc position: "To determine the consequences of large-scale sand extractions on the North Sea"

 Netherlands, Noord-Holland, TexelCoastal Systems (COS)

-For this interdisciplinary project we are also looking for a PhD candidate with whom you will jointly work.
-The PhD candidate will be based at the department of Estuarine & Delta Systems (EDS - location Yerseke).
+In this interdisciplinary project you will work with a PhD candidate based at the department of Estuarine & Delta Systems (EDS - location Yerseke).

-Sand extraction from the North Sea is expected to increase drastically for future infrastructure projects and coastal protection by sand nourishments.
-Large-scale marine sand extraction has important ecosystem effects, amongst others by changing the physical (e.g. turbulence and turbidity) and biogeochemical (e.g. nutrient availability) conditions that will propagate through the whole marine food web.
+Sand extraction from the Rhine Region of Freshwater Influence (ROFI) area in the North Sea is expected to increase drastically for future infrastructure projects and coastal protection by sand nourishments, leading to significant changes in the coastal bathymetry.
+Large-scale marine sand extraction has important ecosystem effects, amongst others by changing the complex interactions between physical (e.g., currents and transport pathways, salinity, turbulence and turbidity) and biogeochemical (e.g., nutrient availability, primary production) conditions that will propagate through the whole marine food web.
 Within the recently awarded project 'ORELSE' (Operational Recommendations for Ecosystem-based Large-scale Sand Extraction), a Dutch consortium will give recommendations for an ecosystem-based large-scale sand-extraction approach in the Dutch North Sea.

-The post-doc will use the model descriptions developed by the PhD-student, and cooperate with other partners in the project to set up and run scenarios for idealised and realistic sand-extraction pits (3-D) to investigate how sand extraction will affect the pelagic food web, both during the excavation phase (increased turbidity), and after establishment of the pits, via modified transport, turbulence and turbidity.
-The data will be used in a Digital Twin and Serious Game (developed by project partners) for adaptive temporal-spatial planning of ecosystem-based sand extractions to improve cross-sectoral collaboration and coordination between policymakers, the dredging industry, nature organisations, scientists and the fisheries sector in The Netherlands.
+The results will be used in a Digital Twin and Serious Game (developed by project partners) for adaptive temporal-spatial planning of ecosystem-based sand extractions to improve cross-sectoral collaboration and coordination between policymakers, the dredging industry, nature organisations, scientists and the fisheries sector in The Netherlands.

-The ideal candidate for this Post-doctoral research position should have a PhD in oceanography or a related science, would have experience with developing and applying numerical flow models, and affinity with marine biology/ecology.
+The ideal candidate for this post-doctoral research position has a PhD in oceanography, marine sciences or a related science.
+The candidate has substantial experience with developing and applying numerical flow models, and affinity with sediment transport and/or marine biology/ecology.
 Given the interdisciplinary nature of the work, it is important that the Postdoc-candidate is open and communicative to facilitate interactions with other members of the group and the project consortium.
 Excellent English oral and writing skills are essential.

 We are offering a 3 year full-time Postdoc position.
 Employment of this position at Royal NIOZ is by NWOI (The Netherlands Organization of Scientific Research).
 The salary is compliant to the CAO-OI (Collective Labour Agreement for Dutch Research Institutes) scale 10 or 11 depending on relevant experience.
 Furthermore NIOZ offers a pension scheme, a holiday allowance of 8% of the gross annual salary, a year-end bonus of 8,3% of the gross annual salary, flexible work arrangements and 42 days of holiday leave (fulltime position).